softwareQinc/staq/README.md

 retrieving the original source code impossible.
 In particular, openQASM circuits can be inspected and transformed (in most cases) without losing the original source structure.
-This makes **staq** ideally suited for source-to-source tranformations, where only specific changes are desired.
+This makes **staq** ideally suited for source-to-source transformations, where only specific changes are desired.
 Likewise, this allows translations to other common circuit description languages and libraries to closely follow the openQASM source.